CDU-HIT238/slides/week8/index.md

 <!-- .slide: data-background-image="../images/bg-smartphone.jpg" -->
 ## Activity
 * Style your profile
-* Move some sections to resuable components
+* Move some sections to reusable components